octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 ### The 2nd generation of blockchains
 Following the success of Bitcoin, many forked its code and started creating new blockchains with differentiating features or capabilities.

-Note here that Bitcoin's transactions are programmable.
+Note here that Bitcoin's transactions are, to a certain degree programmable.
 One can program how funds are spent using scripts.
 However, only a small set of basic uses is possible in practice as Bitcoin's underlying scripting language is very limited.

-In 2011, Vitalik Buterin encountered Bitcoin, and two years later (October 2013) began work on a proposal for [_Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html), a protocol with more programmable capabilities than Bitcoin.
+In 2011, Vitalik Buterin discovered Bitcoin, and two years later (October 2013) began work on a proposal for an extention of [_Mastercoin_] (https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html), a protocol with more programmable capabilities than Bitcoin.

 However, the team at _Mastercoin_ didn't want to go in this direction, and Vitalik Buterin began to re-work his proposal into another project named _Ethereum_ (December 2013).
 The interest into [_**D**ecentralized **A**utonomous **O**rganizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (or DAO) drove the need for even more complex scripts.
 A "DAO" is a form of investor-directed venture capital fund that no blockchain could so far implement.
 It was also in December 2013 that Gavin Wood (protocol-side) and Jeffrey Wilcke (client-side) joined forces with Vitalik Buterin to work on Ethereum, and a [white paper was first published in January 2014](https://ethereum.org/en/whitepaper/).